 Supporting participation by representatives of people with disability in key international forums on human rights

-Supporting disability peak and advocacy organisations to participate in the 2023 Conference of the Parties to the Convention on the Rights of Persons with Disabilities (COSP)
+Supporting disability peak and advocacy organisations to participate in the 2024 Conference of States Parties (COSP) to the Convention on the Rights of Persons with Disabilities (CRPD)

 The involvement of civil society, and particularly persons with disabilities, is an important part of COSP.